jordandeklerk/pyloo/README.md

 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-### PyLoo: Efficient approximate leave-one-out cross-validation for Bayesian models in Python
+### Efficient approximate leave-one-out cross-validation for Bayesian models in Python

-__pyloo__ is a framework-agnostic Python implementation of the [R package loo](https://github.com/stan-dev/loo), providing efficient approximate leave-one-out cross-validation (LOO-CV) for fitted Bayesian models.
+__pyloo__ is a framework-agnostic Python implementation of the [R package loo](https://github.com/stan-dev/loo), providing efficient approximate leave-one-out cross-validation (LOO-CV) for fitted Bayesian models in a framework agnostic way.
 This package brings the widely-used LOO-CV methods from the R ecosystem to Python, following the same rigorous methodology and computational approaches documented at [mc-stan.org/loo](https://mc-stan.org/loo).

 From existing posterior simulation draws, we compute approximate LOO-CV using Pareto smoothed importance sampling (PSIS), a procedure for regularizing importance weights.
 As a byproduct of our calculations, we also obtain approximate standard errors for estimated predictive errors and for comparing predictive errors between two models.